-Q5) Is there another way to be secure without using my personal mobile or email?
+Q5) Is there another way to be secure without using my personal mobile?

-As a member of staff you must select at least one additional security method to your university password, however, if you cannot, or do not wish to use your personal mobile or email address, there are some other options available.
+You must select at least one additional security method to your university password, however, if you cannot, or do not wish to use your personal mobile, there are some other options available.

 Q6) What is the difference between Microsoft Authenticator app (notification) and Microsoft Authenticator app (code)?

 The Microsoft Authenticator App can function in two modes; one which provides an easy one click notification pop up, you click approve and your signin is authorised.
 The other mode is app code which provides a rolling 6 digit code that changes every 30 seconds, you need to enter the code before it changes.
 We recommend using the notification method as this is the quickest and easiest.
 If your device only gives you the code option ensure your default method is set correctly.
 Visit https://aka.ms/setupsecurityinfo and change the default option to Microsoft Authenticator – notification.
 Please note some mobile phones do not support the notification method.